makise-homura/rumia/README.md

     will be polled ten times more often.
 Of course, it might be not a subset, but a completely different set that may or may not have a non-empty intersection with the first one.

+    * `ssh_enabled`: The same for `execute_cmd`.
+Every computer that
+    does not have this marker is skipped when `ssh_enabled is called`.
+As well as with `temp_enabled`, the name of this marker file might be redefined by a `SMARKER` variable in the config file or in the command line; thus you may have the single `computers.d` directory for different SSH commands.
+    E.g. you may have a generic marker, `ssh_enabled`, and `ssh_full_enabled` for several computers that have more advanced set of binaries available.
+    Then you just may call `/opt/rumia/execute_cmd` for generic SSH commands, and `SMARKER=ssh_full_enabled /opt/rumia/execute_cmd` for more advanced
+    commands to execute on computers that support them.

     * `absent`: Let RUMIA know that this computer is intentionally absent.
 If it can't be reached by `ping_cmd`, it produces "Sleep" message in the table